Skip to content

 }

-}'# | .append repeat.define
+}'# | .append xs.action.repeat.create

 The action definition requires:

-• run: A closure that receives the call frame and can return a pipeline of results
+• run: A closure that receives the call frame and can return a pipeline of results.

 Calling Actions